Privacy notice for prospective students

-Please note that the University uses a secure third party data-capture application, GeckoForm, to manage the data you have provided whilst attending events both on and off campus events.The application is only used for the purposes of capturing and backing-up your contact data and will not be used for any other purposes.
+Please note that the University uses a secure third party data-capture application, GeckoEnage, to manage the data you have provided whilst attending events both on and off campus.

-The University also uses the GeckoEvent application for some of our University events which include our Open Days and virtual events.
+The University also uses the GeckoEngage application for some of our University events which include our Open Days and virtual events.
 We also use GeckoEngage forms for application to our UCAS Clearing vacancies and sending communications relating to Clearing applications.

 Online Surveys (formerly BOS)

 We currently use onlinesurveys.ac.uk to manage some of our surveys and event registration forms.

 The University uses Google Analytics to measure web traffic and web journey behaviour and Google Tag Manager in order to track marketing spend and serve tailored marketing content through various platforms including Google Adwords, Facebook, Instagram and Youtube.
 You can change these settings at any time through our cookie preferences menu.

 You can request access to the information we process about you at any time.
 If at any point you believe that the information we process relating to you is incorrect you can request to see this information and may in some instances have it restricted, corrected or, erased.
 You may also have the right to object to the processing of data and the right to data portability.